Carnagion/dissertation/diss/diss.typ

 ) <code:branch-bound>

 The algorithm presented above is de-icing approach-agnostic -- i.e. it only describes the branch-and-bound procedure itself, not how an individual aircraft is assigned a landing or take-off time or a de-icing time.
-The benefit of this is twofold -- first, it allows for generic and easily extendable implementations of de-icing approaches, and second, it allows each de-icing approach to be compared as fairly as possible since the only difference in code comes from scheduling individual aircraft.
+The benefit of this is twofold -- first, it allows for generic and easily extensible implementations of de-icing approaches, and second, it allows each de-icing approach to be compared as fairly as possible since the only difference in code comes from scheduling individual aircraft.

 The two different de-icing approaches -- decomposed and integrated, wherein the former is further split into decomposed by TOBT and decomposed by CTOT -- are discussed further in the sections below.